robertqian-tech/upload-to-s3/README.md

 # upload-to-s3
-Demonstrate how to upload files from browser to Amazon S3 directly.
+Demonstrate how to upload pictures from browser to Amazon S3 directly.
+It can preview pictures on the browser.

-Dependency:
+# Dependency:
 jquery-ui.js
 query-ui-touch-punch.js
 jquery.fileupload.js